awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-guides.md

 # Board\-specific Getting Started Guides<a name="getting-started-guides"></a>

-After you complete the [First Steps](freertos-prereqs.md), see your board's guide for board\-specific instructions on getting started with Amazon FreeRTOS:
+After you complete the [First Steps](freertos-prereqs.md), see your board's guide for board\-specific instructions on getting started with FreeRTOS:
 + [Getting Started with the Cypress CYW943907AEVAL1F Development Kit](getting_started_cypress_43.md)
 + [Getting Started with the Cypress CYW954907AEVAL1F Development Kit](getting_started_cypress_54.md)
 + [Getting Started with the Infineon XMC4800 IoT Connectivity Kit](getting_started_infineon.md)